 It’s in the old colonial area that’s fun to walk around, and this restaurant is as adorable as it is delicious.

 Ask to be seated upstairs and try the tasting menu, it was my favorite meal of the trip!
 Because even though you don’t know what you’re eating (even after your server explains it) you won’t even care.
 Because todo es delicioso!

-The other “Andres'” are okay (ie. Andres Carne de Res), but we’re still dying to go to the great real one outside the city!
+We’ve been to Andres Carne de Res and it is WELL worth the trip for the experience alone.
+But we’re still dying to go to Andres Chia — the really great one outside the city!